turchenkoalex/kotlet/swagger-ui/README.md

 }
 ```

-The `installSwaggerUIEndpoint` method adds a route to your application that serves the Swagger UI interface.
+The `serveSwaggerUI` method adds a route to your application that serves the Swagger UI interface.
 The method
 takes a configuration, which contains the following fields:
 * `path` - the path where the Swagger UI will be available.
 Default value is `/swagger/ui`.
 * `openAPIPath` - the path to the OpenAPI specification file.
 Default value is `/openapi.json`.